Alex-wuhu/TheAlgorithms/README.md

 # data-struct
-data struct and algorithm by C for studying.
+data structure and algorithm by C for studying.